ibexa/documentation-developer/docs/content_management/locations.md

 From the visitor's perspective a location behaves the same whether its status is Hidden or Hidden by superior – it's unavailable on the front page.

 The difference is that a location Hidden by superior cannot be revealed separately from their parent(s).
-It only becomes visible once all of its parent Llcations are made visible again.
+It only becomes visible once all of its parent locations are made visible again.

 A Hidden by superior status doesn't override a Hidden status.
 This means that if a location is Hidden manually and later one of its ancestors is hidden as well, the first location's status doesn't change – it remains Hidden (not Hidden by superior).